 Graduates must complete all requirements as stated under "Graduation Requirements."
 (See page 40).
 Outstanding student achievement is recognized at the College's honors convocation ceremony.
-Students who carry a full credit load (12 credits/units or more), excluding developmental courses, are named to the honors list, based upon their cumulative grade point average.

 Honors categories include:

 Summa Cum Laude-A grade point average of between 3.85 and 4.0.
 Magna Cum Laude-A grade point average of between 3.68 and 3.84.
 Cum Laude-A grade point average of between 3.50 and 3.67.